DJI Mini 4 Pro Battery Not Charging — Troubleshooting Guide

 Rapid Blinking or Alternating Pattern

 Rapid blinking across multiple LEDs is a fault code.
-This typically indicates one of three things — a temperature fault (charging stopped because the battery is too cold or too hot), a cell imbalance issue, or a communication error between the battery and the charger.
-Disconnect, wait 20 minutes at room temperature, and try again.
-If the rapid blinking continues every time you plug in, the battery has an internal fault.
+Usually one of three things — a temperature fault, a cell imbalance issue, or a communication error between battery and charger.
+Disconnect everything, wait 20 minutes at room temperature, then try again.
+If the rapid blinking comes back every time you plug in, the battery has an internal fault and it’s not coming back from that.

 No LED Response at All

-This is the scary one.
-Press the button — nothing happens.
-Either the battery is in deep-discharge protection (which can sometimes be recovered), or you have a dead cell.
-See the last section for how to tell the difference.
+Press the button.
+Nothing happens.
+Either the battery is in deep-discharge protection — which can sometimes be recovered — or you have a dead cell.
+The last section covers how to tell the difference.

 Temperature-Related Charging Issues

-The Mini 4 Pro battery uses lithium polymer cells, and those cells have hard charging temperature limits built into the battery management system.
-The battery will not charge below 5°C (41°F) or above 40°C (104°F).
-Full stop.
-The charger can be plugged in, the cable can be fine, and nothing will happen — no LEDs, no current flow — because the BMS has cut off charging to protect the cells.
+The Mini 4 Pro battery will not charge below 5°C (41°F) or above 40°C (104°F).
+Hard limits, no exceptions.
+The charger can be plugged in, the cable can be fine, and nothing will happen — no LEDs, no current flow, nothing — because the BMS cut everything off to protect the cells.

-This catches people off guard in winter more than any other scenario.
-You’ve been flying in 35°F weather, landed, and immediately tried to swap and charge the battery.
+Winter catches people off guard more than any other scenario.
+You’ve been flying in 35°F weather, landed, and tried to charge immediately.
 The battery is still cold from the flight.
 It won’t charge.
+That’s what’s happening — not a dead battery, not a broken hub.

-The fix is straightforward.
-Bring the battery indoors or into a warm car interior — not on the seat directly over a heating vent — and let it sit for 20 to 30 minutes.
-Target temperature is somewhere between 20°C and 35°C (68°F to 95°F).
-Don’t try to accelerate this with a heat gun or hot water.
-I’ve seen people do this.
-It ends badly.
+Fix is simple.
+Bring the battery indoors or into a warm car interior — not directly over a heating vent — and let it sit 20 to 30 minutes.
+Target temperature is 20°C to 35°C (68°F to 95°F).
+Don’t try to speed this up with a heat gun or hot water.
+I’ve seen people try this.
+It ends badly, and I mean that literally.

-The summer version of this problem is the hot car scenario.
-Left in a car on a 90°F day, the interior can hit 140°F or more.
-The battery’s thermal protection will have triggered, and you’ll need to let it cool completely before it accepts a charge.
-Same 30-minute wait, same principle.
+The summer version of this same problem is the hot car scenario.
+Left in a vehicle on a 90°F day, interior temps can hit 140°F or higher — well past the thermal cutoff.
+Same 30-minute wait applies.
+Same principle entirely.

-One practical field tip — I keep my batteries in a soft neoprene pouch inside my pack during cold weather shoots.
-It keeps them near body temperature and eliminates cold-related charging delays entirely.
+Field tip that’s saved me more than once — I keep batteries in a soft neoprene pouch inside my pack during cold-weather shoots.
+Stays near body temperature.
+Eliminates cold-related charging delays before they start.

 Firmware and Charging Hub Issues

-This one caught me off guard the first time I saw it.
-The Two-Way Charging Hub for the Mini 4 Pro has its own firmware, and outdated hub firmware has caused charging failures on multiple documented occasions in the DJI forum community.
+This one caught me completely off guard.
+The Two-Way Charging Hub has its own firmware — separate from the drone — and outdated hub firmware has caused charging failures on multiple documented occasions across the DJI forum community.
+It’s not widely known.

-The hub firmware updates through the DJI Fly app — but only when the hub is connected to the drone and the drone is connected to your phone via the app.
-It’s not intuitive.
+Hub firmware updates through the DJI Fly app, but only when the hub is connected to the drone and the drone is connected to your phone through the app.
+It’s not intuitive at all.
 Here’s the process:

-There was a specific firmware version — v01.01.0000, released in late 2023 — that caused intermittent charging failures on the hub where batteries in slots 2 and 3 would show no charge activity while slot 1 worked fine.
-DJI pushed a patch in a subsequent update.
-If your hub is still on that version, updating will likely fix it.
+There was a specific version — v01.01.0000, released in late 2023 — that caused intermittent charging failures where batteries in slots 2 and 3 showed zero charge activity while slot 1 worked fine.
+DJI pushed a patch shortly after.
+If your hub is still running that version, updating will likely resolve it immediately.

-Worth checking the DJI Fly app for any pending drone firmware updates as well.
-Battery communication protocols are part of the drone firmware, and a mismatch between drone firmware and battery firmware versions can cause the drone to reject the battery as “unrecognized,” which shows up as a charging failure when the battery is inserted into the hub while connected to the drone.
+Check the DJI Fly app for pending drone firmware updates too.
+Battery communication protocols are part of the drone firmware — a mismatch between drone firmware and battery firmware versions can cause the drone to flag a battery as unrecognized, which shows up as a charging failure when the battery is in the hub and the hub is connected to the drone.
+Don’t make my mistake of ignoring the firmware update banner for three weeks.

 When the Battery Is Dead — Replacement Cost and Where to Buy

-If you’ve worked through everything above and the battery still won’t charge, you’re likely looking at a dead cell or a failed battery management system board.
-Here’s how to tell which scenario you’re in.
+If you’ve worked through everything above and nothing has changed, you’re likely looking at a dead cell or a failed battery management board.
+Here’s how to tell which one you’re dealing with.

 Signs of Deep Discharge vs Dead Cell

-A deeply discharged battery — one that’s been sitting at 0% for weeks or months — can sometimes be recovered using the trickle charge method.
-Plug it in using the original DJI charger (not a hub), and leave it for two full hours.
-If the LEDs never respond at all during that window, the cells are gone.
+A deeply discharged battery — one that’s been sitting at 0% for weeks or months — can sometimes be recovered.
+Plug it into the original DJI charger directly, not a hub, and leave it for two full hours.
+No LED response at all during that window means the cells are gone and recovery isn’t happening.

-A battery with a dead cell will often show a partial LED response but fail to reach full charge, or it’ll charge to 100% but drain to zero in under five minutes of flight.
+A battery with a dead cell usually shows partial LED response but won’t reach full charge — or it charges to 100% and drains to zero inside five minutes of flight.
 That’s a cell failure.
-Stop flying it immediately — an imbalanced LiPo pack is a fire risk.
+Stop flying it immediately.
+An imbalanced LiPo pack is a legitimate fire risk.
+This isn’t exaggerated caution.

 Replacement Cost and Where to Buy

-The DJI Mini 4 Pro Intelligent Flight Battery (2590 mAh) retails for $79 directly from DJI’s website.
-The Intelligent Flight Battery Plus (3850 mAh, which extends flight time to approximately 45 minutes) is $99.
+The DJI Mini 4 Pro Intelligent Flight Battery (2590 mAh) is $79 from DJI’s website.
+The Intelligent Flight Battery Plus — 3850 mAh, roughly 45 minutes of flight time — is $99.
 Both are usually in stock at the DJI Store, Best Buy, and B&H Photo.

-Avoid third-party batteries.
-I’ll be direct about this — the savings aren’t worth it.
-Third-party LiPo packs for DJI drones are frequently rejected by DJI Fly app firmware updates as unauthorized accessories, which can render them unusable overnight without warning.
-They also lack the integrated BMS that DJI batteries use to communicate cell health, temperature, and cycle count to the drone.
-Flying with an unmonitored battery means the drone has no data to make safe landing decisions when power drops.
-A $35 knockoff battery is not worth crashing a $760 drone over.
+Third-party batteries might be the worst option here, as the Mini 4 Pro requires deep battery-drone communication to operate safely.
+That is because DJI firmware updates have repeatedly flagged unauthorized batteries as incompatible accessories — sometimes overnight, rendering them useless without warning.
+They also lack the integrated BMS that feeds cell health, temperature, and cycle count data to the drone.
+Without that data, the drone has no basis for safe landing decisions when power drops.
+A $35 knockoff is not worth crashing a $760 drone over.

 Buy OEM.
-Register it in the DJI Fly app under your account.
-Keep your receipt.
+Register it in the DJI Fly app.
+Keep the receipt.

-One last thing — if your battery is less than 12 months old and fails outside of obvious physical damage, DJI’s warranty covers manufacturing defects on Intelligent Flight Batteries.
-Contact DJI support with your serial number before buying a replacement.
-I got a free replacement on a battery that failed at 11 months.
-Took four days and one email exchange.
-Worth trying before spending $79.
+One last thing — if the battery is under 12 months old and failed outside of obvious physical damage, DJI’s warranty covers manufacturing defects on Intelligent Flight Batteries.
+Contact DJI support with your serial number before spending $79.
+I got a free replacement on a battery that failed at 11 months — four days, one email exchange.
+Apparently that’s all it takes.
+Worth trying first.

 Stay in the loop